 The Honors College Capstone Showcase is the annual, signature venue for students graduating as Honors College Scholars to present their Capstone work, the culminating academic experience for all Honors College Scholars.
 Students may present their work in a multiplicity of formats: TED-style talks, lightning pitches, research posters, media-documented performances, model displays, and academic panels.

-The Honors College Capstone Showcase took place on:
+The Honors College Capstone Showcase will take place on:

 - For more information, visit the the Capstone Showcase Event Page.